 Welcome to the Saint David’s Society of Savannah

 Savannah, the Hostess City of the South, has a long history of heritage societies.
-Prior to 2013, however, none were dedicated to the appreciation and preservation of Welsh history and culture.
+Prior to our inception, however, none were dedicated to the appreciation and preservation of Welsh history and culture.

-What started as an idea between two amateur geneologists has rapidly become the largest co-ed heritage society in Savannah!
+What started as an idea between two amateur genealogists has rapidly become the largest co-ed heritage society in Savannah!
+Learn more about the formation and history of the Society.

 Our Annual Events